What does the UK sound like?

-On May 26th this year, I set out to discover what the UK sounds like.
+On May 26th 2019, I set out to discover what the UK sounds like.

 I cycled almost 5000 miles – to every region of the UK to capture the sounds of people and places.
 In addition, I asked people to send me sounds from their lives.

-The cycle took me a little longer than I had planned, but I met so many people with so many great suggestions for locations to record that more than a few detours were made:)
+The cycle took me just over three months, but I met so many people with so many great suggestions for locations to record in that more than a few detours were made.

 What an experience.
 It’s a cliché, but it was such a pleasure to meet so many brilliant and different people and places along the way.
 Thank you.